TheUnderScorer/netguru-recruitment-task/README.md

 - GET /movies

   If no query parameters are provided it will simply fetch all movies from the database (10 movies per page by default).
-This endpoint supports following query parameters.
+This endpoint supports following query parameters:

   | Query parameter  | Description |
   | ------------- | ------------- |